VaniaCortez/VaniaCortez.GitHub.io/Massachusetts_Education.md

 *What cities are earning the most salaries?*

 A chart to visualize the top cities in terms of earnings is a great way to see where the most money is being made in Massachusetts.
-The top city earning the most salary is Dorchester at over $10B accounting for 27 total schools.
+The top city earning the most salary is Dorchester, Boston with over $10B accounting for 27 total schools.
 Springfield coming in second with over $7B.
 The lowest earning school is located in Cuttyhunk with just roughly $55,000.

 <img src="images/Totalschoolsalaries.png?raw=true"/>